xdevsoft/basicxplanedataref/README.md

 Basic X-Plane 12 UDP Socket programming using Python

 I wrote it while I'm exploring X-Plane 12 and I'm planning to create my own 3DOF motion simulation rig.
-I will also improved this simple example and you will also see how it will be used.
+I will also improved and extend this simple example and you will also see how it will be used.

 That's why I want to share my experience and adventure while I'm building it.